appsmithorg/appsmith-docs/website/docs/reference/widgets/table/README.md

 ## Server side searching

-Tables come with the capability of server side searching, which is useful for reducing the amount of unnecessary extra results received from queries: rather than requesting a lot of data from the server and then filtering it on the client, this method passes search terms to the server, so that it only needs to fetch data that's relevant.
-This can significantly improve performance and user experience when working with large data sets.
+Server side searching is useful for reducing unnecessary results from queries: rather than requesting lots of data from the server and then filtering it on the client, you can pass search terms to the server so it only fetches relevant results in the first place.
+This can significantly improve response times when working with large data sets.

 #### searchText